-Access the Web Configuration Manager
+Accessing the Modem's Web Configuration Manager

 Once the computer has IP settings that allow it to access the web-based configuration software, you can change the settings to enable the Modem to connect to the Internet.

 If the browser software on the computer you are using is configured to use a proxy server for Internet access, it is necessary to first disable the proxy connection.